 The ERTC program helped many employers rise above the financial challenges imposed by the COVID-19 pandemic in the past couple of years.
 Although the program was specific to the pandemic period, employers can benefit from it for an extended period to ensure their sustainability in the competitive market.

-To understand the tax credit values covering the qualified health plan under ERTC, it is crucial to know when qualified health plan expenses meet the criteria of qualified wages.
+To understand the tax credit values covering the qualified health expenses under Internal Revenue Service ERTC, it is crucial to know when qualified health expenses meet the criteria of paid qualified wages.

 Suppose an employer allocates on a pro-rata (equally proportioned) basis among covered employees and a pro-rata for the coverage periods.
 In that case, the health plan expenses can be treated as qualified wages.